Code-Institute-Submissions/wedding-photography/README.md

 All wireframes were developed with Balsamiq.
 As there are slight design changes for the mobile/tablet/desktop versions of the site, I have created wireframes for each screen type.
 I have linked the relevant pages below.

 - bootstap hamburger icon not working on mobile, so opted to use fontawesome icon instead.

+#### Testing/troubleshooting
+I ran into an issue where there is some extra margin showing on the right-hand side of mobile devices.

+I seemed to have found a fix in setting a media query with my navbar max-width.
+Code here:

+ @media (max-width: 767px){
+    .navbar {
+       padding:0 20px;
+    }
+ }

+Solution found on Stack Overflow: https://stackoverflow.com/questions/17815390/large-right-margin-when-browser-is-shrunk-to-mobile-size-on-bootstrap